 FCR is an optional NAP component.
-FCR applies to inpatient and outpatient facility claims for which a contracted rate is not available and for which the claim amount exceeds a certain threshold as determined by Aetna.
-Through the FCR component, Aetna establishes a reasonable charge for a plan benefit in the geographic area where such benefit was provided to the member ("Recognized Charge").
+FCR applies to inpatient and outpatient out-ofnetwork facility claims for which a contracted rate or facility plan rate is not applicable and for which the claim amount exceeds a certain threshold as determined by Aetna.
+Through the FCR component, Aetna establishes a reasonable charge for a plan benefit in the geographic area where such benefit was provided to the member ("Recognized

+Charge").
 The Recognized Charge is based on the provider's estimated cost, including an anticipated profit margin.
 The claim will be paid based on the Recognized Charge.
-Even with FCR, if a provider refuses to agree to a negotiated rate, claims may be paid at billed charges in certain circumstances.